about plein air for the park

 become a purchase patron

-Plein Air for the Park is the largest event of the year in support of Grand Teton National Park, reaching more than 5000 visitors annually and raising more than $150,000 for the Park to date.
-The Purchase Patron program is an integral part of that success.
+Plein Air for the Park is the largest event of the year in support of Grand Teton National Park.
+It reaches thousands of visitors annually and helps sustain Grand Teton Association sponsored initiatives in the Park.
+The Purchase Patron program is an integral part of the show's success!

 You become a Purchase Patron simply by committing, in advance of the show, to purchase at least one work of art from the show.
 You are not obliged to spend more than you can afford.
 The price range for works in the show runs generally from about $500 up to $2,500, with an average price of about $1,000.